-The students should be conversant with
+To make the students conversant with

-- the basic problems like hardness, alkalinity, dissolved oxygen associated with the water used for domestic and industrial purpose and treatment process involved. - the synthesis, properties and applications of nanomaterials. - the importance of renewable energy sources like solar, wind, biogas, biomass, geothermal, ocean and their limitations. - the basic analytical techniques like UV-Visible, FT-IR, NMR, AAS, AES, Circular Dichroism and XRD etc. - photochemistry concepts related to physical processes and chemical reactions induced by photon absorption and their applications. - basic principles of electrochemistry, cell construction and evaluation and to understand general methodologies for construction & design of electrochemical cell
+- the basic problems like hardness, alkalinity, dissolved oxygen associated with the water and treatment processes involved. - types of electrodes, determination of pH, emf measurement, conductometric and potentiometric titration. - the basic analytical techniques like colorimetry, UV-Visible, flame photometry and AAS. - concepts of photochemistry related to physical processes and chemical reactions induced by photon absorption and their applications. - the non-renewable sources such as thermal and nuclear energy, importance of renewable energy sources like solar, wind, biogas, biomass, geothermal, ocean with their advantages and limitations. - the synthesis, properties and applications of nanomaterials.